The 19 Best Weight-Loss Foods, by The Biggest Loser's Dietitian

 When it comes to steak or burgers, go grass-fed.
 Grass-fed beef—one of these 29 Best-Ever Proteins for Weight Loss—naturally has less fat than the traditional grain-fed variety and it's also a rich source of omega-3s, which help lower the risk of heart disease, cancer, and arthritis.

-Like quinoa, soybeans are considered to be a complete protein, making them a smart pick for vegetarians and carnivores alike.
+Like quinoa, soybeans are considered a complete protein, making them a smart pick for vegetarians and carnivores alike.
 The best part?
 There are tons of ways to nosh on them.
 Order edamame at your favorite sushi restaurant, pour soymilk in your coffee or cook up some tempeh (fermented soybeans) and add it to a stir-fry or sandwich.

 Did You Know?